LeeSchlesingerNYC/Exoplanets/README.md

 # Exoplanets

+Exoplanets are planets orbiting other stars

-Using NASA data to determine if observation indicates that an exoplanet was located
+Using NASA data to determine if an observation indicates that an exoplanet was located

-Discovering exoplanets is approached with several techniques:
+Discovering exoplanets is approached with several techniques.
+Numbers in parentheses is planets confirmed:
 * Astrometry	(1) - star wobbles compared to nearby stars
 * Disk Kinematics	(1) - looking for gaps in material around star (where it collected into an object
 * Eclipse Timing Variations	(16) - a binary star system where eclipsing has variation due to other object(s)